-Following their victory at the battle of Killiecrankie on 27 July 1689, the Jacobites under the command of Major-General Alexander Cannon attacked a Scottish government force of Cameronians, commanded by Lieutenant-Colonel William Cleland, in and around the town of Dunkeld on 21 August 1689.
+At the battle of Dunkeld on 21 August 1689, the Jacobites under the command of Major-General Alexander Cannon attacked a Scottish government force of Cameronians, commanded by Lieutenant-Colonel William Cleland, in and around the town of Dunkeld.
 The brutal urban fighting would see most of the town destroyed.

 Jacobitism is Born